clelange/htc-operator/README.md

 The database holds a table named `htcjobs`, and is automatically created in the mentioned directory located in the cephfs volume if it's not already there.
-After the initial creation, the database is only modified to add additional fields, but never recreated, even when the operator is.
+After the initial creation, the database is only modified to add additional fields, but never recreated, even when the operator deleted and created anew.

 ## Ingress for cloudevents